Multifractality of jump diffusion processes: Introduction and main results

-The multifractal analysis of a L\'evy process was performed by Jaffard \cite{j}. \begin{theo}[\cite{j}] Let $(\calL_t)_{t\geq 0}$ be a L\'evy process of index $\beta\in (0,2)$, with a non-zero Brownian component.
-Almost surely, at every $t >0$, the sample path of $\cL$ has the (deterministic) pointwise spectrum
+Now let $Z$ be a L\'evy process with non trivial Brownian component ($a\neq 0$) and with index $\be_\pi\in(0,2)$.
+Jaffard \cite{jaffard1999levy} established: almost surely, at every $t_0>0$, the sample path of $Z$ has the (deterministic) pointwise spectrum